-Accommodations can be provided to students with documented disabilities.
+Accommodations are available to students with documented disabilities who are enrolled in any program.
 Disclosure of a disability is voluntary.
-Accommodations are provided only to students who request them.
+Students may discuss accommodations with program personnel at any time during instruction.
 Interested persons should contact the College and Career Readiness Program on the CWC campus for more information, 307.855.2193 or 800.745.8418, ext.
 2193.